This is the multi-page printable view of this section. Click here to print.

 Testing the Controller

 Unit/Integration tests for the controllers use Kubebuilder’s envtest environment and are implemented using Ginkgo and Gomega.
 For examples on how to write tests please refer to the existing tests.
-There are also some helper functions in the pkg/test package that can be used to simplify the testing of controllers.
+There are also some helper functions in the internal/test package that can be used to simplify the testing of controllers.

 For e2e tests, please refer to the test/e2e/README.md.